dannen/ponzu3/README.md

 Ponzu is a set of Dockerfiles to create a container to build LiME kernel modules, Dwarfdump modules, and Volatilty profiles.

-Presently RHEL/CentOS el[6,7,8], current Debian, and Ubuntu [18,20] releases are supported.
+Presently RHEL/CentOS el[6,7,8], Oracle UEK [7], current Debian, and Ubuntu [18,20] releases are supported.
 It will probably work with RedHat and Fedora but that is currently untested.

 Support for el5 is now deprecated.
 Both curl and wget from that era are using unsupported tlsv1 which breaks downloading